Vitamin List and Benefits

 The deficiency can result from a diet that contains a low level of vitamin A or an absorption or liver disorder.
 Retinol is necessary for the function of light-sensitive nerve cells (photoreceptors) in our eye’s retina.
 Therefore, it helps to maintain night vision.

 It also helps with skin problems, the lining of the lungs, intestine, and urinary tract healthily, and protects against various infections.
-The most common signs of vitamin A deficiency may include:
+The most common list of signs of vitamin A deficiency may include:

 - Inflamed skin